febiasm/WK1-Code-Challenge/README.md

 Description

-This is the week 1 code challenge
+This is the code challenge for week 1, tacking Student Grade Generator (Toy Problem),Speed Detector (Toy Problem) and  Net Salary Calculator (Toy Problem)

 INSTRUCTIONS.

 launch the homepg HTML file onto your browser, for each code challenge a button has been assigned and indicates the challenge it tackles